adey-px/hr-manager/README.md

 ## 3.1 Existing Features
 1. This Web application basically consists of about twenty-three pages.

 2. It consists of a top bar designed for Home page only.
-The top bar displays the project name and social media links by which users can connect to the company using the web application
+The top bar displays the project name and social media links by which users can connect to the company using the web application.

-3. It also consists of a main navigation bar that displays company's logo and menu items.
-This navigation bar is displayed across all pages of the application
+3. It also consists of a main navigation bar (navbar) that displays company's logo and menu items.
+This navigation bar is displayed across all pages of the application.
+Since there are three levels or categories of users, the menu items on this navbar are specifically selected to meet the needs of each user category.
+Public users can only view Home, Website, Register and Sign in menu links while registered employees who are logged in can view Home, Corporate and Profile menu links which has two submenu links named Dashboard and Logout.
+The highest level of user (Admin or HR manager) can view three additional menu links restricted to their official roles.
+The menu links are Internal Memo which comprises of Inbox & Notification submenu links, Operations which comprises of New Department & All Departments submenu links, and Employees which comprises of New Employees, Employee Directory & Manage Employees submenu links.

 4. It has a Home page particularly designed for public users and job seekers in mind.
 At the right side of the Home page is Self Service center where job seekers can expect to see existing vacancies as published by the Company's HR office.
 They can also apply for job through the Job Application link, check their job application status and get help from the Support team.
 If there are job vacancies, the HR office would update the Self Service section as needed.
 However, as at the time of developing this project, it was assumed that no vacancies existed yet due to the residual impact of COVID-19 pandemic.
 SO those links are working but no useful content in the pages since no vacancies existed.
 Job seekers could check again in future.